Jesse-Kerr/recordmender/README.md

 Sampling is the process of reusing portions of older songs in new ones.
 Also called “crate-digging”, it can involve extensive searching to find a new sound.

-Recordmender helps producers narrow their search down to more promising songs.
-It won't remove the leg work, but the time cost could be cut down a great deal.
-Furthermore, getting producers to sample from new songs could increase diversity in modern music, introduce younger listeners to a wider selections of songs, and foster cross-pollination across genres and generations.

 ## Recommenders help users choose between many options

 At first pass, many options may seem to be a positive thing.
 With more options, one should have a better chance of finding what they want, right?
 However, psychologists such as Barry Shwartz have argued that more is not always better, dubbing this phenomenom the "Paradox of Choice".<sup>1</sup> Although this phenomenon has received increased scientific scrutiny<sup>2</sup> recently, it is supported by a 2015 meta-analysis.<sup>3</sup> The concept is simple: More options mean more decisions to make, and decision-making can be a mentally exhausting process.
 If companies can present users with a limited number of appropriate, well-tailored recommendations, they limit the number of decisions the user has to make, thus making the entire purchase process easier and quicker.